FlatAd560/ImageDownloaderBuddy/README.md

-# please read here completely
+# please read here completely for easier download and better use
 # Image Downloader Buddy
 Hello and welcome, happy to see you here. in continue, we'll get to know about this project
 # sources